 - Unlocked Plus: This residency (€2800) is for two weeks of work by more established artists with bigger plans.

-Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (usually one week), and who your chosen mentor/coach/director is.
+Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (usually one week), and who your chosen mentor/coach/director is if applicable.
 Please also include a CV and link to online examples of your work.
-Application deadline : Monday 4th March 2019.
-Successful companies will be notified Tuesday 19th March.
+Application deadline : Sunday 12th March 2023.
+Successful companies will be notified by Monday 20th March.
 Funded by the Arts Council.